Software Engineer, System Administrator

 Skills & Qualities Beyond School

+Critical thinking skills are a must.
 There are many disciplines needed to do what I do.
 Beyond knowing how to program in VB, Java, Python, and Shell, I need to know how to do database administration, networking, Linux and Windows Server administration, and desktop support.
 Knowledge of accounting was a big plus when the front office billing and payment software was created.
 Recently, a project was being developed where I had to learn and understand hydrology and how to measure water flow.
-This forced me to relearn Algebra 2.

 Advice for Getting Started